House of King Petar I Karađorđević

 The house of King Petar I Karađorđević is located in Belgrade, on the territory of the city municipality of Savski venac.
-When King Petar I Karađorđević after five years returned from the First World War, in 1919, the old court was destroyed in war, so it was important to find the house in which the king was supposed to live.
+When King Petar I Karađorđević after five years returned from the First World War, in 1919, the old court was destroyed in the war, so it was important to find the house in which the king was supposed to live.
 The merchant Đorđe Pavlović's was chosen, and in that house King Petar I spent the last two years of his life.
 King Petar I moved into that house on Senjak, on 24 September 1919, and lived in it until 16 August 1921.
 He died in this house.
-This house represents the immovable cultural property as the cultural monument.
+This house represents the immovable cultural property as a cultural monument.